centresource/preseason/README.md

 ## a centresource interactive agency open internal project

 ### Why
-We start new Ruby on Rails prjects frequently.
+We start new Ruby on Rails projects frequently.
 In doing so, we end up repeating many of the same steps.
 As Rubyists, we are always looking for ways to DRY things up.
-This project is intended to serve as starting place for new Rails applications.
+This project is intended to serve as a starting place for new Rails applications.
 Perhaps most importantly, it is **NOT** supposed to cover everything that every Rails app will ever need, but to be a good starting place.